 Sometimes when people find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
 However, it is important to talk with your healthcare providers before making any changes to how you take this medication.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.

 Untreated asthma increases the chance for complications for both the person who is pregnant and the pregnancy.
 For more information about asthma, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/asthma-and-pregnancy/.

 I take benralizumab.
 Can it make it harder for me to get pregnant?

-Studies have not been done to see if benralizumab could make it harder for a woman to get pregnant.
+It is not known if taking benralizumab can make it harder to get pregnant.

 Can my baby receive live vaccines before one year of age if I take benralizumab while pregnant?

 Since benralizumab may suppress the immune system of the person taking it, there is a theoretical concern that the same thing could happen to the baby if they are exposed during pregnancy.
 Live vaccines contain a small amount of live virus and carry a small chance a person could get the infection from the vaccine.
 If someone has a weakened immune system, they may be more likely to develop an infection from the vaccine.